opposite directions – but not at the same time – resulting in 18 distinct holes.

 enjoy playing golf while keeping the design, integrity and challenge of the layout intact.

 That is what we have done at Bobby Jones.
-Chose the number tee that suits your game, not someone else’s.
+Choose the number tee that suits your game, not someone else’s.

 In fact, we have a way to calibrate your game to the correct Longleaf tee number.
 Just visit with our staff on